Apply for a Library Card

 Federal and Michigan tax forms are available around February in paper form are held until supply of the forms run out.
 Internet copies are available anytime from the reference librarian for $0.10 a page.

 - New Children’s DVDs cost $2.00

 - All audio visual materials can be checked out for one week.
-You must be 18 years or older to check out DVDs and Video Games
+You must be 18 years or older to check out DVDs.

 Non-profit organizations, professional associations and neighborhood groups may use the upstairs meeting room.
 The fee is $25.00 per meeting room use.
-Suggest events over the via the library website or by calling the library at 586-293-2055 during open hours.
+Suggest events by calling the library at 586-293-2055 during open hours.